 - Not needing a building or office space, saving depreciation costs, lease expenses, or land purchases.

 - Not having utility bills including; electricity, water, sewage, phone service, heating etc.

 - No longer needing insurance for the building, equipment, and employees is no longer required.

 - There are no maintenance or housekeeping expenses.

-- Since employees don’t work together, there cannot be physical conflicts in the workplace, reducing liability and lawsuits.
+- Since workers don’t work together, there cannot be physical conflicts in the workplace, reducing liability and lawsuits.

 - Employment costs are greatly reduced.
 Payroll taxes, retirements, matching the 401K, holiday/vacation pay, and paid time off no longer exist.

-- Employees cannot call in sick leaving the business shorthanded.
+- Freelancers cannot call in sick leaving the business shorthanded.

 - Office supplies and necessities are no longer an expense.